top of page

 • Effective radiation dose for this procedure varies

-• Recommended that pregnant woman should avoid CT scans, however, one CT scan is unlikely to pose a significant risk
+• Recommended that pregnant women should avoid CT scans, however, a single CT is unlikely to pose a significant risk

 MRI SCAN OF THE BRAIN